Last updated: April 16, 2023

 The left anterior descending (LAD) coronary artery provides vascular supply to the anterior myocardium.
 Sustained ischemia due to LAD artery occlusion causes MI.
 Atherosclerotic plaque rupture, followed by thrombus formation is the usual cause for anterior myocardial infarction.
 This acute cutback of blood provision to the myocardium results in necrosis of the heart muscle.
 Different elements are related to a higher prospect of CAD and MI.
 Major reasons for CAD are hypertension, hyperlipidemia, diabetes, obesity, and smoking.
 The existence of one or more risk factors increases the odds of cardiovascular occurrence.

-Coronary artery disease (CAD) is a major health issue in the United States.
-According to 2013 data, one-third of deaths in the United States are attributable to cardiovascular disease.
+Coronary artery disease (CAD) is a major health issue in the United States killing 382,820 people in 20201.
+According to 2020 data, about 2 in 10 deaths occured due to coronary artery diseases in adults less than 65 years old.
 The chances of CAD escalate with the age in both genders.
 The number of patients or not decreasing but the survival rate is increasing from MI.
 Advanced treatment strategies and better administration have played a major role in decreasing mortality from MI.
 According to a study, the occurrence of anterior ST-elevation MI (STEMI) is almost 33% of all STEMIs.
 1

 Small health facilities can’t administer CAD that requires surgical intervention.
 Due to the absence of specialties and abilities, the patient must be moved to a medical facility with a cardiologist and cardiac catheterization laboratory available.
 If the patient is not transported as early as possible, their overall health will be affected.
 Reperfusion is required to repair damaged heart muscle.
 The immediate transfer should be made for favorable results and to stop the cardiac muscle from becoming ischemic.